bytedeck/bytedeck/README.md

 ## Hackerspace test environment installation (instructions for students)
 LMS for Timberline Secondary School's Digital Hackerspace

+This guide assumes you are running Linux.
+If not, then you can use the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if you have Windows 10.
+Another option is [Git Bash](https://git-for-windows.github.io/)

 #### Preparation
 1. Install Python 3: `sudo apt install python3`
 1. Install Git: `sudo apt install git`.
-If working in Windows, install [Git Bash](https://git-for-windows.github.io/)
 1. Pick/create a location for the project, e.g: `~/Developer`

 #### Fork the repository